 Creamy and packed with calcium, hemp milk is perfect for topping granola or making smoothies.
 Some barista versions are available to add to hot beverages.
 It’s also very environmentally friendly.
 Especially if you buy local.

-With no saturated fats, 5 grams of protein per cur and loaded with fibre, this is by far our favourite plant-based milk to have.
+With no saturated fats, 5 grams of protein per cur and loaded with fiber, this is by far our favorite plant-based milk to have.
 It’s naturally sweet so better used for desserts.
 Perfection for latte and milky tea lovers.